Program Aim: Embrace diversity and promote resilience in our graduates who excel in compassion for others, research, and academic leadership.

 - A diverse patient population: by gender, race, religion, socioeconomic status with a variety of clinical problems and stages of disease.

-- Great balance between residency, study time and family activities.
+- Balance between residency, study time and family.

 - Appropriate level of autonomy while being pushed to succeed.

 - A comprehensive administrative team that responds to the needs of our residents.